brunomaga/brunomaga.github.io/_posts/2018-02-17-Supervised-Learning.md

 ---

 layout: post
-title:  "Supervised Learning: the basic concepts"
+title:  "Supervised Learning: basic concepts and methods"
 date:   2018-02-17
 categories: [machine learning, supervised learning]
 tags: [machinelearning]
 ---

 <div class="alert alert-primary" role="alert">
 This post is largely inspired by the lecture notes for Machine Learning, by M. E. Khan, M. Jaggi and R. Urbanke at EPFL.
+Its content is continuously updated.
 </div>

 Supervised Learning is the field of machine learning that learns through supervision, or in practice, learns with the help of an external agent (human or automatic) that provides the solution for a given training set, in order to *provide an approximator* for the mechanics that relates the given input to the outputs (labels).
 We present the basic contents in the following sections.
 Advanced topics will be covered in individual posts.